getredash/website/user-guide/query-examples-hacks/sunbusrt-sankey-example.md

+---
+description: Write and investigate user flow and funnel queries in a few moments with this example we use internally in Redash.
+---

 # Funnel Queries (Sankey and Sunbusrt Visualizations)

 Sankey and Sunburst visualizations are very good for understanding behavioral flows and sequences.